Why to turn old clothes into something new

 Every item in our closets has an environmental footprint.
 One doesn’t have to go thru the entire production process to see the impact.
 The most obvious are those related to the production of the yarn, washing and dyeing the yarn, and getting the sewn clothes into the stores.
 There may have been fertilizers and pesticides involved when the fabric is from yarns harvested from plants.
 It is well known that fertilizers and pesticides may affect groundwater.
 When the piece is from wool overgrazing may have occurred which may lead to soil loss, dust uptake and droughts.
 The material has to be washed prior to spinning.
 Thus, a valuable resource is used.
 Dyes may have toxic ingredients.
 The ready-to-wear clothes have to be transported into the stores meaning emissions.

 When you want to reduce your carbon footprint, are on a budget or just love DIY, why not trying to “up-cycle” old clothes?
 In this post, I show how I made a silk infinity scarf from an old shirt.
+You can find tips on how to upcycle a sarii or on how to revive old wardrobe favorites to look wow-worthy by dyeing in these linked DIY tutorials.

 Up-cycling, recycling, consigning help the environment, budget, …

 The longer a piece is worn, the smaller its environmental footprint per wear becomes over time.
 When a piece doesn’t fit anymore, or it’s not so me anymore, I always give it a critical look.
 Can it be worn by another woman a second time around?
 If so, these pieces go to goodwill, a consignment or thrift store.
 It depends on the brand of the piece.
 Medium prize brands sell well in consignment stores, and they provide you some extra money for your fashion budget.
 Low price brands do well in thrift and charity stores.
 Thus, donating them gives you some good feeling about being resourceful.
 When you live in a university town, there may be even a free market.
-When your girl friends have a similar size, a clothes swap party may be fun.
+When your girlfriends have a similar size, a clothes swap party may be fun.

 … and can be chic and a great deal